Romantic Things to Do in Milford PA: 1880’s Celebrity Hideout With Poignant Relic

 Bar Louis at Hotel Fauchere

-EAT/DRINK/DINNER: Bar Louis
+EAT/DRINK/DINNER: Bar Louis, Hotel Faucher

-Bar Louis is situated in the basement of the Hotel Faucher.
+Bar Louis is situated in the basement of the Hotel Fauchere.
 It’s where the hep cats gather, deals are done, introductions are made – all within sight of Chris Makos’s large glossy photograph of Andy Warhol kissing John Lennon.

 It’s a city-folk-visit-country crowd.
 Everyone seems dressed as if going to an art opening.
 Dishes are adorably inventive.
 I’d return for the multi-textured-flavored signature Sushi Pizza and grilled Thai Ribs alone.
 But everything is tasty and perfect for sharing.

-EAT: Locals and repeat visitors recommend
+EAT: Locals recommend

 Where to Stay in Milford PA